 It’s also quite common to find orphaned disc storage, where people cancel the server but forget to cancel the disc.
 In fact, it is best practice to wait a few weeks after canceling a server before canceling the disc, in case you need that data to recover from an incident.
 But 50% of people forget to cancel the disc.

-Other common ways that unused resources arise are:
+Other common ways why unused resources arise are as follows:

-● test resources aren’t canceled following the test
+• Test resources that aren’t canceled following the test

 Internal cost allocation isn’t easy either